Our website uses cookies for statistical purposes.

 The Danish representative office is suited to those businesses that do not intend to engage in commercial or trade activities in the country and simply need to establish their presence for the purpose of promoting the business or for performing certain market research projects.

-Investors who are interested in company formation in Denmark can talk to one of our agent for more information about the subsequent steps after deciding to establish their presence in Copenhagen.
+Investors who are interested in company formation in Denmark can talk to one of our agents for more information about the subsequent steps after deciding to establish their presence in Copenhagen.

 How to establish a representative office in Denmark